 Made Plan, Change Of Plan Examples

 Stepping into a casino can make a person fickle – okay, it makes ME fickle.
 Here are a few personal examples.
 Changing Your Gambling Plan at the Casino.

 Made Plan – Play full pay 8/5 Bonus video poker at X Casino

 Change of Plan – Play 7/5 Draw poker because the bar has a great beer menu.

 Made Plan – I’ll stop by the casino, have a nice meal on my $20 voucher, and go home!

 Change of plan – I’ll just put $20 more in this slot on my way out!
 Ok, maybe I need more than $20.
 Where’s the ATM in this place?

 Made Plan – I’ll take a break after two hours of strategic play and make a good choice for lunch.

 Change of plan – I play 4 hours straight and settle for three Krispy Kreme Donuts on my way out!

-Gambling can be very exciting.
+Gambling can be exhilarating.
 In short, gambling is fun.
 Or, it can be relaxing, social, or act as a personal getaway.
 But, make a plan before you go.
-Stick to it and your bankroll.
+Then, stick to it and your bankroll.
 Let’s keep recreational gambling, well, recreational!